3mcd/vue-panel/README.md

 });
 ```

-`class` is currently the only option that has any built-in effect.
-The value
+`class` and `style` are currently the only options that have any built-in
-from `class` will be added to the class list of each component instance.
+effect.
+The value from `class` will be merged with the class list of each
+component instance via the `v-bind:class` directive.
+The value(s) from `style`
+will be merged with the inline styles of each component instance via the
+`v-bind:style` directive.

 ###Example

 Open `example/index.html` for a straightforward example.
-Not currently
-responsive.

 ###Tests